bogas04/SikhJS/README.md

 Build
 ==
-The project is uses React, ES2015+, hence a bundler + transpiler is used in the build process.
+The project uses React, ES2015+, hence a bundler + transpiler is used in the build process.

 ## Instructions